HerbN/Getting_and_Cleaning_Data/README.md

 Course work for John's Hopkins Coursera course of the same name.

 ## Files
-There are five files in this respository:
+There are seven files in this respository:

 ### README.md